nest/nest-simulator/pynest/examples/ignore_and_fire/README.rst

 described by the spike-timing-dependent plasticity (STDP) model derived by Morrison et al. ( [7]_).
 The model provides a mechanism underlying the formation of broad distributions of synaptic weights in combination with asynchronous irregular spiking activity (see figure below).
-A detailed description of the network model and parameters are provided `here </ModelDescription_TwoPopulationNetworkPlastic.pdf>`__.
-Implementation details can be found
-`here <PyNEST/README_TwoPopulationNetworkPlastic_PyNEST.md>`__.

 A variant of this model, the
 :doc:`hpc_benchmark </auto_examples/hpc_benchmark>`